graalvm/taming-build-time-initialization/README.md

     ...
 }
 ```
-Regardless of where the final image is executed, `USER_HOME` will always contain the `user.home` path on the original machined used to build the image.
+Regardless of where the final image is executed, `USER_HOME` will always contain the `user.home` path on the original machine used to build the image.
 A basic check for these directories in the image heap is provided and can be enabled with `-H:+DetectUserDirectoriesInImageHeap`.

 <br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/>